spitbol/x64/docs/minimal.md

 ```

-       (wa)                  pointer to fcblk or zero
+       (WA)                  pointer to FCBLK or zero
-       (xr)                  backspace argument (scblk pointer)
+       (XR)                  backspace argument (scblk pointer)
-       jsr  sysbs            call to backspace
+       JSR  sysbs            call to backspace
-       ppm  loc              return here if file does not exist
+       PPM  loc              return here if file does not exist
-       ppm  loc              return here if backspace not allowed
+       PPM  loc              return here if backspace not allowed
-       ppm  loc              return here if i/o error
+       PPM  loc              return here if i/o error
-       (wa,wb)               destroyed
+       (WA,WB)               destroyed
 ```

 The second error return is used for files for which backspace is not permitted.
 For example, it may be expected files on character devices are in this category.

-<h5>*sysbp*  exp  0                define external entry point</h5>
+### SYSBP  exp  0                define external entry point

- *sysbp* is not required in normal operation.
+ SYSBP is not required in normal operation.
 It is called as a breakpoint to assist in debugging.

 ```
-       jsr  sysbp            call to breakpoint
+       JSR  SYSBP            call to breakpoint
 ```
-<h5>sysbx -- before execution</h5>
+### SYSBX -- before execution

-sysbx  exp  0                define external entry point
+SYSBX  exp  0                define external entry point

 Called after initial SPITBOL compilation and before commencing execution in case osint needs to assign files or perform other necessary services.  osint may also choose to send a message to online terminal (if any) indicating that execution is starting.

 ```
-       jsr  sysbx            call before execution starts
+       JSR  SYSBX            call before execution starts
 ```

-<h5>sysci -- convert integer</h5>
+### SYSCI -- convert integer

-*sysci* is an optional osint routine that causes SPITBOL to call *sysci* to convert integer values to strings, rather than using the internal SPITBOL conversion code.
+SYSCI is an optional osint routine that causes
+SPITBOL to call SYSCI to convert integer values to strings, rather than using the internal SPITBOL conversion code.

-This code may be less efficient on machines with hardware conversion instructions and in such cases, It may be an advantage to include *sysci*.
-The symbol .cnci must be defined if this routine is to be used.
+This code may be less efficient on machines with hardware conversion instructions and in such cases, It may be an advantage to include SYSCI.
+The symbol .CNCI must be defined if this routine is to be used.

 The rules for converting integers to strings are that positive values are represented without any sign, and

 There are never any leading blanks or zeros, except in the case of zero itself which is represented as a single zero digit.
 Negative numbers are represented with a preceeding minus sign.
 There are never any trailing blanks, and conversion cannot fail.

 ```
-       (ia)                  value to be converted
+       (IA)                  value to be converted
-       jsr  sysci            call to convert integer value
+       JSR  SYSCI            call to convert integer value
-       (xl)                  pointer to pseudo-scblk with string
+       (XL)                  pointer to pseudo-scblk with string
 ```

-<h5>*syscb* -- general string comparison function</h5>
+### SYSCB -- general string comparison function

  Provides string comparison determined by interface.  used for international string comparison.

 ```
-       (xr)                  character pointer for first string
+       (XR)                  character pointer for first string
-       (xl)                  character pointer for second string
+       (XL)                  character pointer for second string
-       (wb)                  character count of first string
+       (WB)                  character count of first string
-       (wa)                  character count of second string
+       (WA)                  character count of second string
-       jsr  syscb            call to syscb function
+       JSR  SYSCB            call to SYSCB function
-       ppm  loc              string too long for syscb
+       PPM  loc              string too long for SYSCB
-       ppm  loc              first string lexically gt second
+       PPM  loc              first string lexically gt second
-       ppm  loc              first string lexically lt second
+       PPM  loc              first string lexically lt second
        ---                   strings equal
-       (xl)                  zero
+       (XL)                  zero
-       (xr)                  destroyed
+       (XR)                  destroyed
 ```

-<h5>*syscr* -- convert real</h5>
+### SYSCR -- convert real

-*syscr* is an optional osint routine that causes SPITBOL to call *syscr* to convert real values to strings, rather than using the internal SPITBOL conversion code.
+SYSCR is an optional osint routine that causes
+SPITBOL to call SYSCR to convert real values to strings, rather than using the internal SPITBOL conversion code.

 This code may be desired on machines where the integer size is too small to allow production of a sufficient number of significant digits.
-The symbol .cncr must be defined if this routine is to be used.
+The symbol .CNCR must be defined if this routine is to be used.

 The rules for converting reals to strings are that positive values